 In 1976, The Willow Domestic Violence Center (formerly Women's Transitional Care Services, or WTCS) incorporated after having provided safe houses through a grassroots volunteer effort for a few years.
 The Willow Domestic Violence Center first began taking crisis calls from Headquarters Counseling Center.
 In 1978, The Willow Domestic Violence Center opened its first shelter facility.
 The governing body was a women's collective, and the shelter was a small 3-bedroom house.
 It was the first domestic violence shelter in Kansas.

-Today, The Willow Domestic Violence Center fields upwards of 1600 crisis calls and referral calls per year, houses 250-300 women and children annually, runs adults and child support groups, and offers services and public education in Douglas, Franklin, and Jefferson Counties.
+Today, The Willow Domestic Violence Center fields upwards of 2,500 crisis calls and referral calls per year, houses 250-300 adults and children annually, facilitates adults and child support groups, and offers services and public education in Douglas, Franklin, and Jefferson Counties.